aimclub/iOpt/docs/source/examples.rst

 Tuning hyperparameters in the problem of analyzing and predicting the state of power transformers of nuclear power plants
 ______________________________________________________________________________________________________________________________________________________________________________________________________

 Today, a significant number of power transformers at nuclear power plants are operated with an extended service life, sometimes exceeding the established period of 25 years.
 Taking into account the extended service life of nuclear power plants, there is a need to monitor the technical condition of power transformers.

 The transformer control system controls the concentration level of gases dissolved in the transformer oil.
 The problem is to predict from time series the type of transformer fault.

 Dataset
 ~~~~~~~~

-Based on 420 measurements for each of the 4 sensors, a dataset was formed with the number of attributes equal to 1680.
-The data storage structure in the set is as follows: the first 1680 columns are attributes, the 1681st column is the class to which this example belongs.
+Based on 420 measurements for each of the 4 sensors, a dataset was formed with the number
+of attributes equal to 1680.
+The data storage structure in the set is as follows:
+the first 1680 columns are attributes, the 1681st column is the class to which this example belongs.
 All examples are written line by line.
 There are no empty cells or cells with an undefined value.
-The classes are unbalanced with a predominance of the “normal work” class: 1705 examples out of 2100 (81.19%).
+The classes are unbalanced with a predominance of the "normal work" class: 1705 examples out of 2100 (81.19%).
 The listing below shows the code for loading a dataset and then shuffling it.

 .. code-block:: python
    :caption: Function for loading a data set for the task of analyzing and predicting the state of power transformers of nuclear power plants